New England New State Movement: Referendum

+Section 121 of the Constitution of Australia allows for the admission of states, but section 124 imposes a restriction that a "new State may be formed by separation of territory from a State, but only with the consent of the Parliament thereof".
+Separation would require an Act of the New South Wales Parliament, and that would not occur without, at the very least, popular support for separation within the proposed boundaries of the new state.

 A referendum of New England electors was held on 29 April 1967.
 The 'no' vote was led by the Australian Labor Party who campaigned hard.
 The referendum was narrowly defeated with 54% voting 'no'.
 The very high 'no' vote in the Labor strongholds of Newcastle and the Lower Hunter offset the majority 'yes' vote elsewhere, although the no margin was not high.
 The threat of restricted access to the highly regulated Sydney milk and dairy products market also boosted the 'no' vote in rural areas.

 Despite this defeat, four New State candidates stood for election at the 1968 state election and gained 0.80% of the total state vote with Garry Nehl, in the seat of Clarence, winning 35% of the primary vote.
 However this was a brief twilight in the campaign and, exhausted, the movement again went into decline for the next four decades.

 Practical consequences

-Although the question of the new state's capital remained open, Armidale, was both a centre of the movement and location of its conferences, and it was also the putative capital city.
+Although the question of the new state's capital remained open, Armidale was both a centre of the movement and location of its conferences, and it was also the putative capital city.
 It was also already a cathedral city for Anglicans and Catholics, and location of a number of religious secondary schools.
+A site just to the south of Armidale was, up to 1904 and again in 1908, considered as a potential site for Australia's federal capital.

+Supporters of the new state movement used their influence, to obtain amenities and infrastructure that would be appropriate for a new state and its capital city, using a policy of decentralisation as a justification.